-The Arizona Revised Statutes have been updated to include the revised sections from the 55th Legislature, 1st Regular Session.
-Please note that the next update of this compilation will not take place until after the conclusion of the 55th Legislature, 2nd Regular Session, which convenes in January 2022.
+The Arizona Revised Statutes have been updated to include the revised sections from the 56th Legislature, 1st Regular Session.
+Please note that the next update of this compilation will not take place until after the conclusion of the 56th Legislature, 2nd Regular Session, which convenes in January 2024.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 36-425.06.
-Secure behavioral health residential facilities; license; definition
+Secure behavioral health residential facilities; license; annual report; definition

-B. For the purposes of this section, "secure" means premises that limit a patient's egress in the least restrictive manner consistent with the patient's court-ordered treatment plan.
+C. For the purposes of this section, "secure" means premises that limit a patient's egress in the least restrictive manner consistent with the patient's court-ordered treatment plan.